What should you bring with you and what should you definitely leave at home when you are visiting Abu Dhabi?

 We talk about what NOT to include in more detail below, these are what we DO recommend you include in a toiletry kits

-- Painkillers – your standard ibuprofen and Pandaol are great inclusions – nothing with opiates
+- Painkillers – your standard ibuprofen and Panadol are great inclusions – nothing with opiates.

 - Bandaids – blisters, cuts you name it – especially travelling with kids!